-Dundee Utd make £300,000 profit in new accounts
+Player sales help Dundee Utd turn losses into profit

 The new accounts include a £600,000 Covid insurance payout as well as a £100,000 Scottish government grant.

-The sale of Scotland striker Lawrence Shankland to Belgian club Beerschot and young forward Kerr Smith to Aston Villa are also included in these figures.
+The transfers of Scotland striker Lawrence Shankland to Belgian club Beerschot and young forward Kerr Smith to Aston Villa are included in the figures and are the key parts of United's £1.3m profit on the sale of players.

 The figures are a significant improvement on recent financial performance, with the 2020 accounts showing United lost £3m with a wage-turnover ratio of 120%.

-The 2021-21 balance sheet also shows that chairman Mark Ogren has now put in about £10m since taking control of the club in December 2018.
+The 2021-22 balance sheet also shows chairman Mark Ogren has now put in about £10m since taking control of the club in December 2018.

 "The success on-field in achieving our objective and indeed exceeding our expectations by finishing 4th led to qualification for Uefa competition," said the American.